iocanel/voxxed-athens-2019/readme.md

 Create a new `PanacheGreetingService` to demonstrate the panche style of orm.
 Inject the service into hello and create a new endpoint.

+#### Deploy to Kubernetes
+The application can be deployed as is without deploying and configuring a database on Kubernetes.
+The simple `/hello` and `/hello/stream` endpoint will still work without issues (The ones that do require a database, of course won't work)

+Add the `kubernetes` extension.

+    mvn quarkus:add-extension -Dextensions="io.quarkus:quarkus-kubernets"

+Build the application.

+    mvn clean install

+Perform docker build and push (to dockerhub).

+     docker build -f src/main/docker/Dockerfile.native -t iocanel/hello-world:0.1-SNAPSHOT .
+     docker push iocanel/hello-world:0.1-SNAPSHOT

+Open the generated manifest `target/wiring-classes/META-INF/kubernetes/kubernetes.yml`.

+Apply the generated resources.

+    kubectl create -f target/wiring-classes/META-INF/kubernetes/kubernetes.yml

+Expose the application to the real world, either by `Ingress` or `Route` (if used on Openshift).

+Show the `/hello` is working as expected.

 ## Milestones
 - [Hello World](https://github.com/iocanel/voxxed-athens-2019/tree/01-hello-world)